niltwill/vc-updatedscm/README.md

 	- Duration of Pole Position mission complete cutscene is slightly longer.
 	- The Infernus spawn inside the mall is disabled during 'All Hands On Deck!'
 	- The driver of Candy's car in 'Recruitment Drive' can no longer be shot while in the car.
 	- The limo driver and Candy can no longer be shot while in the car in 'Martha's Mug Shot'.
 In addition, the driver no longer responds to threats and the limo is fireproof.
 	- During 'Cannon Fodder', the player now leaves the taxi slightly before the Cubans, instead of right after.
 	- The Voodoo's with Cubans in 'Trojan Voodoo' are now fireproof, and the Cubans no longer respond to threats.
 	- The Topfun van is no longer locked in position at the end of 'Bombs Away!'
 	- Bugfix in 'Love Juice' regarding trying to pick up Mercedes.
 It is now only possible in a car or motorcycle (with exception Pizza Boy/Baggage) as per instructed.
 No more easy heli rides!
 	- The player is now removed from any vehicle and the vehicle despawned after the intro cutscene in 'Publicity Tour' if he was in one.
 	- Lance now appears as IGBudy3 instead of the usual IGBuddy in 'Death Row'.

 Changes and improvements made to the original:

-- The "press TAB to answer the call" textbox should now always display, the game now correctly destroys previous textboxes????
+- The "press TAB to answer the call" textbox should now always display, the game now correctly destroys previous textboxes???
 - Added 'Time' indicator next to the clock in Vigilante, Firefighter, Paramedic, Pizzaboy, Shooting Range and Cone Crazy missions, like it appears in other GTA games
 - The Love Fist limo now has a 10% chance of alarm going off once you steal it
 - Added a briefcase in restored 'Supply & Demand' cutscene.